 But others with dangerous symptoms are simply unaware that not every heart attack brings crushing chest pains.

 On February 5, 2015, Plainfield resident Cam Kennedy, 58, came home from his workday as a McDonald's owner-operator.
 He blamed his earlier workout for his fatigue and upper body stiffness.

 "But when my jaw started to hurt my wife said, 'We're going to the ER,'" says Kennedy.

-They went to the nearby Edward Plainfield ER where Kennedy was seen by Dr. Parker, who ordered an EKG (electrocardiogram), which confirmed Kennedy had experienced a heart attack.
+They went to the nearby Plainfield Emergency Center where Kennedy was seen by Dr. Parker, who ordered an EKG (electrocardiogram), which confirmed Kennedy had experienced a heart attack.